 Manipulating Style Properties

-In general, it is recommended to change styling with classList.toggle(), classList.add(), and/or classList.remove() whenever possible, especially when alternating between two states.
-However, if more direct or continuous control is required, style.setProperty() may be a better fit.
+In general, it is recommended to change styling with classList.toggle(), classList.add(), and/or classList.remove() whenever possible, especially when switching between two states.
+However, if more direct or continuous control is required, setting the value of a style.property string or using the style.setProperty() method may be a better fit.

 style.setProperty("property-name", "value");